Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice

-For weaker couplings, there is another non-hastatic, incommensurate antiferromagnetic phase (IC-AFM), where both the spins and conduction electrons have a $Q = 2k_F = 2\pi n_c$ modulation consistent with a spin-density wave of the light Fermi surface.
-The momentum distribution function also shows this light Fermi surface, with $k_F=\pi n_c$, as seen by the peaks the derivative of $n_q$ in Fig. \ref{fig:Fig3FS}(c), although it is not clear that these are nonanalyticities.
-Our results here are less reliable than in other regions as weak coupling ($J\lesssim 1.5$) is inherently harder to treat with DMRG, which manifests as higher maximum discarded weights.
-This region appears to have no charge or spin gaps, and is reminiscent of the RKKY liquid phase hypothesised for the $J \ll t$ region of the single-channel lattice \cite{Xavier2002, Shauerte2005, Schimmel2016, Khait2018}.
+For weaker coupling, there is a non-hastatic, incommensurate antiferromagnet (IC-AFM), where spins and conduction electrons have $Q = 2k_F = 2\pi n_c$, consistent with a spin-density wave of the light Fermi surface. $n_q$ also shows this light $k_F=\pi n_c$, as seen by peaks in $dn_q/dq$ in Fig. \ref{fig:Fig3FS}(c).
+Our results here are less reliable, as weak coupling ($J\lesssim 1.5$) is inherently harder to treat with DMRG, manifesting as higher maximum discarded weights.
+We therefore cannot conclusively calculate the central charge to confirm the proposed fractional central charge in the weak Kondo limit of the two-channel Kondo-Heisenberg model \cite{Andrei2000, Ge2022}.
+This region appears to have no charge or spin gaps and is reminiscent of the RKKY liquid phase hypothesized for $J \ll t$ in the single-channel lattice \cite{Xavier2002, Shauerte2005, Schimmel2016, Khait2018}.

-In all regions, we also examined the composite pair correlations, $S_{CP}(x)=\langle \Delta_{CP}(i) \Delta\dg_{CP}(i+x)\rangle$.
-We found exponential suppression with generically short correlation lengths, by contrast to the natural TLL algebraic singlet/triplet superconducting correlations.
-In the HDW, order parameter is staggered, and the correlation length increases with $J$ and $n_c$ \cite{SM}, consistent with the composite pairing found in $d=\infty$ \cite{Hoshino2014}.
+We also examined composite pair correlations, $S_{CP}(x)=\langle \Delta_{CP}(i) \Delta\dg_{CP}(i+x)\rangle$, finding exponential suppression with generically short correlation lengths, by contrast to the algebraic TLL conventional superconducting correlations.
+In the HDW, $\Delta_{CP}(i)$ is staggered, and the correlation length increases with $J$ and $n_c$ \cite{SM}, consistent with the order found for $d=\infty$ \cite{Hoshino2014}.

-Finally, we turn to the additional hastatic order parameter, $\vec{\Phi}$, which captures interference between hastatic spinors at neighboring sites, and is only present for finite-$N$.
-These are present for all HDW phases, signalling the presence of RKKY interactions.
-The correlations are shown in Fig. \ref{fig:Fig4phicor}, and are consistent with the simple Landau arguments \cite{Kornjaca2020} that predict a uniform and a $Q$-modulated component for $\vec{\Phi}$ given a $Q$ modulated $\vec{\Psi}$.
-Away from quarter filling, $S_\Phi$ has $1/x$ correlations, with leading $Q$-vector matching that of $\vec{\Psi}$ and some indications of a uniform component.
-At quarter filling, $S_\Phi$ is uniform, and has a distinct sub-leading $1/x^\alpha$ power law, where $\alpha \approx 3$, but is sensitive to the fitting range of $x$ used, with $\alpha \in \{2.5, 3.5\}$.
+Finally, we examine the additional hastatic order parameter, $\vec{\Phi}$, which captures interference between neighboring hastatic spinors. $\vec{\Phi}$ has algebraic correlations in the HDWs, which must arise from RKKY interactions beyond large-$N$.
+The correlations shown in Fig. \ref{fig:Fig4phicor} are consistent with simple Landau arguments \cite{Kornjaca2020} predicting uniform and $Q$-modulated components of $\vec{\Phi}$, given a modulated $\vec{\Psi}(Q)$.
+Away from quarter filling, $S_\Phi$ has $1/x$ correlations, with the leading $Q$-vector matching $\vec{\Psi}$, and a potential uniform component.
+At quarter filling, $\vec{\Phi}$ is uniform, with a distinct sub-leading $1/x^\alpha$ power law; $\alpha \approx 3$, but is sensitive to the $x$ fitting range, with $\alpha \in \{2.5, 3.5\}$.